 1. Start the Evening Before

 Time is precious, especially in the morning.
 Since you already get up earlier to make time for your morning yoga practice, you want to make the most of it.
-You don’t want to spent time to find your yoga mat, decide where to put it, or what your practice will look like.
+You don’t want to spend time to find your yoga mat, decide where to put it, or what your practice will look like.

 That’s why it’s a good idea to lay out your yoga mat the previous evening and get all the props you need ready.
 Also, make the space you practice in an inviting place.
 During cold winter mornings, setting the thermostat for that room 15 minutes before you want to start your practice will make it far easier for you to exchange your warm duvet for your yoga mat.